EnergyExemplarNorthAmerica/Python-PLEXOS-API/Solution Files/README.md

 Demonstrates listing out the possible values that each of the enumerations related to solution queries can take.
 Useful for modifying 1.

-#3. query_to_pandas.py
+#3. query_to_pandas.py and query_to_pandas_via_csv.py

-Demonstrates querying results into a pandas dataframe.
+Demonstrates querying results into a pandas dataframe. _via_csv is better for large volumes of data.

 #4. query_to_sqlite3.py